clausehound/clausehound-blog/content/blog/why-edi-instead-of-dei/index.md

 author: rajah@cobaltcounsel.com
 tags: ["Equity", "Diversity"]
 date: 2021-06-22
-description: "In this short article, we try to tackle a question that we've gotten asked recently, Why EDI instead of DEI?
+description: "In this short article, we try to tackle a question that we've gotten asked recently, Why EDI instead of DEI?"
 ---

 We've encountered this question quite a bit recently regarding *Why EDI instead of DEI*?